PatrickWWWANG/Leetcode/Review (2nd).md

 ### 1 Two Sum
 Use a dictionary to store (target - nums) : index when iterating the list.
 If a number is in the keys of the dictionary, we find the two numbers that sum to the target and can return the indexes.

+### 454 4Sum II
+Iterate four lists together is O(n^4).
+Iterate first two, store the sum and count in a dictionary.
+Then iterate the remaining two lists, check if the target is in dictionary and increment the counter.
+Reduce time efficiency to O(n^2).

+### 383 Ransom Note
+Almost the same as problem 242.
+Note that in this problem we add characters in magazine and subtract characters in ransom note.
+We may have unused letters from magazine and that is acceptable.
+Return False only when we have negative values.

+### 15 3Sum
+Hash map and brute force are not appropriate for this problem because they are too time inefficient and hard to prune.
+Two pointer method works better for this problem.
+Sort the list first.
+Make a cur pointer iterating through the list, set left and right pointers to cur + 1 and the last element.
+The target is 0 minus the cur element.
+If left + right is too big, move right pointer back one position.
+If too small, move left pointer forward one position.
+If meets target, record cur, left, right in output.
+To remove duplicate, check each cur, if cur == cur - 1, continue to iterate the next element.
+Moreover, each time after we record a output, move left and right together, skip if the next left or right has the same value.
+To further prune, return immediately when cur is larger than target (zero).

+### 18 4Sum
+This problem is similar to 15 and we use two pointers method to solve.
+For this problem we use two layers of for loop to iterate two cur positions and then use left and right pointers.
+Sort the list before iteration is key to the solution.